 It was in the sixth grade I discovered my “superpower” of creativity – more specifically, drawing cartoons that made people laugh.
 One day, a classmate of mine told me he would pay me one dollar to draw a cartoon of our teacher.
 Because it was a lot of money, I rushed to my task.
 He was happy, I was rich, and the teacher, who immediately recognized herself, was furious!
-In fact, the cartoon must have been great because that same day I got to meet the principal.
+The cartoon must have been great because that same day I got to meet the principal.

 Junior High School was where I really started my career.
 I drew for the Junior High School paper and a monthly newsletter.
 After school, my best friend I shared a paper route.
 While waiting for our bundles to be dropped off, we would sit and talk about our plans in life and I shared my dream of becoming a professional cartoonist.
 To my surprise, he was very pessimistic about the idea; he said I would never get published.
 I decided to prove him wrong.